HL7/fhir-us-ph-library/input/pagecontent/mapping.md

 ### USCDI+ PH to FHIR Profile
-This table serves as a crosswalk between USCDI+ PH data elements and their corresponding proposed FHIR profiles.
-The table maps the +PH data classes and elements to FHIR profiles, showing how each USCDI+ PH element aligns with FHIR's data standards.
-This alignment facilitates the standardized exchange of health information across different systems, ensuring consistency and interoperability in managing and sharing healthcare data.
+This table provides a crosswalk between USCDI+ Public Health (USCDI+ PH) data elements and their associated FHIR profiles.
+It maps each USCDI+ PH data element to its corresponding FHIR profile and element.
+This alignment supports the standardized exchange of health information across systems, promoting consistency and interoperability in healthcare data management and sharing.

+Note: not all profiles and their data elements in this IG have corresponding USCDI+ data elements.

 <!-- <table border="1">
     <thead>